Hiring In-Country Versus Sending an Employee

 The 2019 Doing Business rankings favor hiring locals over foreign nationals.
 Their Fair Consideration Framework demands employers show foreign nationals have a higher level of qualification and compensation.
 Otherwise, they face immigration compliance risks.

-Hiring locally ensures government compliance and improves goodwill.
+Hiring in-country ensures government compliance and improves goodwill.
 The foreign company creates a good initial and ongoing impression, which is always important for any business.

 Simpler Hiring & Payroll Options